TE-N-ElvenWang/connectedhomeip/docs/guides/nxp_imx8m_linux_examples.md

     `hciconfig` command, for example, `--ble-device 1` means using `hci1` interface.
 Default: `0`.

-    The BLE device on i.MX 8M Mini EVK is the NXP 88W8987 WiFi/BT module.
+    The BLE device on i.MX 8M Mini EVK is the NXP 88W8987 Wi-Fi/BT module.

-<a name="running-complete-example-on-imx8mmevk"></a>
+<a name="running-complete-examples-on-imx8mmevk"></a>

-## Running the Complete Example on i.MX 8M Mini EVK
+## Running the Complete Examples on i.MX 8M Mini EVK

+The steps and commands to run the examples are quite similar to each other.
+Take the thermostat-app as an example in below description.

 -   Prerequisites